GideonWolfe/pTable/README.md

 `Usage: ptable [-options]

--help:   Show this message
+-h:   Show this message

--compound:  Analyze a compound
+-c:  Analyze a compound

--element: Analyze an element
+-el: Analyze an element. pipe to grep to isolate info

--equation: Balance an equation (in quotes)`
+-eq: Balance an equation (in quotes)`

 This program is a personal project, and I am only a chemistry student not an expert.
 Please feel free to suggest corrections and new features!